wowgr8/ctd-final-project/README.md

 ## Description <a id="description"></a>

-A React application where the user can create an errand and add it to a list of errands.
-The user can create, read, update, and delete errands.
+This React project is a user-friendly web application that enables users to manage their daily errands with ease.
+Users can create, update, and delete errands, and the application will dynamically add them to an AirTable database using the fetch API.
+This project provides a seamless experience for the users, with a simple and intuitive interface that makes it easy to keep track of their errands.

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/aqua.png)